 Jackson, V. Corinne (1909-2001), Papers, (CA6393)

-The papers of V. Corinne Jackson, a Missouri schoolteacher from Arrow Rock, Missouri, contain correspondence, programs, speeches, photographs, poems, diaries, scrapbooks, plays, audio cassettes, and radio broadcasts from her life and work.
+The papers of V. Corinne Jackson, a schoolteacher from Arrow Rock, Missouri, include correspondence, programs, speeches, photographs, poems, diaries, scrapbooks, plays, audio cassettes, radio broadcasts, school and professional papers, and miscellaneous material from her life and work.

 James, David A. (1937- ) Papers, 1790-2008, (C4126)